builtview/support-docs/docs/for-new-users/first-time.md

 ![BuiltView Web](../assets/getting-started/desktop.PNG)
 </center>

-There are many functions that BuiltView incorporates that adds value to your content.
-Through tags to provide more context, descriptions to tell the story, location capture to provide insight, the capability to view and overlay content on a map with custom project layers like Nearmaps and KML site plans, export bulk photos in high-quality JPEG, and set your own file name structure with dates, username, tags, and descriptions with features & functions continuously added.
+Builtview’s functions adds value to your content.
+Through tags to provide more context, descriptions to tell the story, location to provide insight, and floorplans to visualise progress.
+Builtview has the capability to view and overlay content on a map with custom project layers like Nearmaps and KML site plans, you can export photos as customisable presentations or reports with dates, uploader, tags and descriptions.

-Going forward incorporate BuiltView into your workflow, for site teams, save hours per week and for construction leaders & managers, make the process of keeping on top of project progressions seamless.
+Incorporating Builtview for site teams saves hours a week searching through media and creating site reports.
+Builtview saves money by settling disputes and preventing unnecessary site visits.
+Builtview increases the efficiency and effectiveness of onsite photo record management.

-Go ahead and read articles for more information & guidance on setting up & getting the most out of BuiltView.
+Read through some of the articles for more information & guidance on setting up & getting the most out of Builtview.